asondej/YumCMS/README.md

 ### Create and edit new recipe

 You can create new recipe by using form on a website, or by creating new title-recipe.md file in 'recipes' folder.
-You can edit the files to change recipe content.
+You can edit the files to change recipe content, and use markdown.
-You can use markdown in your recipes.